FrontendTeach/FrontendTeach.github.io/README.md

 There are a lot of improvements that can be done to implement those results, and we will be going through each of them lesson by lesson.

 ### !!
 FOR NOW IT'S WIP !!

+You can find the website up & running at [FrontendTeach.github.io](https://FrontendTeach.github.io)